jerzydziewierz/mict/README.md

 ## Other output formats

-If you really feel like it, this could be extended to markdown, png, svg and other visualizers supported by `jupyter`.
+If you really feel like it, self could be extended to markdown, png, svg and other visualizers supported by `jupyter`.

 You can still see the classic `dict` __repr__ function (lists all keys/values) using